 - b.
 Unusable product, sludges and sediments, tank bottoms and wastewater These wastes from inside the storage tank are hazardous if they meet any of the hazardous waste criteria in 40 CFR Part 261 Subpart B. If the tank contained gasoline, it should be assumed that the wastes are hazardous.
 If the wastes are determined to be non-hazardous, they are subject to regulation as residual waste. - c.
-Contaminated Soil Contaminated soil associated with a UST is regulated as hazardous waste if it meets the hazardous waste criteria in 40 CFR Part 261 Subpart B. Soils contaminated with products that appear on the hazardous waste lists of commercial chemical products are subject to regulation as hazardous waste.
-Contaminated media and debris from a UST should be managed as hazardous waste until a determination is made that it is non-hazardous (25 Pa.
-Code § 261a.
-3(b)).
-Petroleum-contaminated media and debris, including soil, may be excluded from the definition of hazardous waste provided they meet certain criteria in 40 CFR Part 261 Subpart B and are subject to the corrective action requirements in 40 CFR Part 280 (relating to technical standards and corrective action requirements for owners and operators of underground storage tanks).
+Contaminated Soil Contaminated soil associated with an AST is regulated as a hazardous waste if it meets the hazardous waste criteria in 40 CFR Part 261 Subpart B. Soils contaminated with products that appear on the hazardous waste lists of commercial chemical products are subject to regulation as hazardous waste.
+Contaminated media and debris from an AST should be managed as hazardous waste until a determination is made that it is non-hazardous (25 Pa.
+Code § 261a.3(b)).
+Petroleum contaminated media and debris, including soil, may be excluded from the definition of hazardous waste, provided they meet certain criteria in 40 CFR Part 261 Subpart B and are subject to the corrective action requirements in 40 CFR Part 280 (relating to technical standards and corrective action requirements for owners and operators of underground storage tanks).
 Non-hazardous media and debris should be managed as residual waste. - d.
 Recovered or reclaimed product Any virgin product recovered directly from the tank, if used, is considered a product and is not regulated as a waste.
+In addition, material reclaimed from tank bottoms may not be regulated as hazardous if it is reclaimed in accordance with 40 CFR § 261.2(c)(2)(ii).
+This would apply to a tank that contained a fuel and the material reclaimed from the tank bottom is used as a fuel.

+3. On-site Storage of Contaminated Soil

-In addition, material reclaimed from tank bottoms may not be regulated as hazardous if it is reclaimed in accordance with 40 CFR 261.2(c)(2)(ii).
-This would apply to a tank that contained a fuel and the material reclaimed from the tank bottom is used as a fuel. - 3.
-On-site Storage of Contaminated Soil regulations, 25 Pa.
-Code § 245.308(d) (relating to on-site storage of contaminated soil) requires that contaminated soil piles be completely and securely covered for the duration of the storage period with an impermeable material of sufficient strength, thickness, anchoring or weighting to prevent tearing or lifting of the cover, infiltration of precipitation or surface water run-on, and exposure of the soil to the atmosphere.
+Contaminated soils removed from the excavation during a tank removal that are residual waste must be stored in accordance with applicable sections of 25 Pa.
+Code §§ 299.101-299.154 (relating to standards for storage of residual waste).
+In addition to the general requirements set forth in the residual waste management regulations, 25 Pa.
+Code § 245.308(d) (relating to on-site storage of contaminated soil) requires that contaminated soil piles be completely and securely covered for the duration of the storage period, with an impermeable material of sufficient strength, thickness, anchoring or weighting to prevent tearing or lifting of the cover, infiltration of precipitation or surface water run-on, and exposure of the soil to the atmosphere.
 In addition to the nuisance control requirements set forth in 25 Pa.
 Code § 299.115(b), 25 Pa.
 Code § 245.308(d) also requires that appropriate steps be taken to deter public access to the storage area.
 This may include fencing, similar barriers, security patrols or warning signs.